Books On Books Collection – Suzanne Moore (III)

 Quentin Blake’s page-by-page visual narrative married to Dick King-Smith’s opening verses in Alphabeasts.

 With Gone Wild, David McLimans adds a complex and subtle device to the explosion.
 The book is not so much about learning the alphabet with animals as learning about animals with the alphabet — or rather with “alphabetic art”.
 Wielding computer, pencil, pen, brush and India ink on bristol board, David McLimans redraws the alphabet’s capital letters to look like animals not yet extinct but on the Red List of the International Union for Conservation of Nature.
-Even traditional alphabet book design subtly serves as a teaching tool about these animals.
+Even the design of the traditional alphabet book subtly serves as a teaching tool about these animals.
 Notice how McLimans and John Candell, the book’s designer, turn the traditional presentation of uppercase and lowercase letters into a kind of running head that underscores the common and scientific names of each animal.
 Even the list of facts on each species — their habitats, geographic ranges, threats to survival and statuses — receives meaningful thematic design touches from the use of two-color printing — blood red and extinction black.

 After the brief red-on-black thumbnails and descriptions following Grevy’s Zebra, McLimans provides further reading (online and in print).
 You have to go beyond a quick dive into the address he provides for the IUCN to find the Red List (see address above).
 There you will learn how up to the minute this book was in 2016 — and, unfortunately, still is.